tmux/tmux/.github/CONTRIBUTING.md

 ## How do I test without a .tmux.conf?

-Run a separate tmux server with -f/dev/null to skip loading .tmux.conf:
+Run a separate tmux server with `-f/dev/null` to skip loading `.tmux.conf`:

 ~~~bash
 tmux -Ltest kill-server